Sam Oropeza

 Sam Oropeza (born June 17, 1985) is a former American mixed martial artist, coach, manager, boxer, and politician who most notably competed in Bellator's middleweight and welterweight divisions.
-Oropeza had 16 professional MMA fights racking up an impressive 13-3 record.
+Oropeza had 16 professional MMA fights racking up a 13-3 record.
 Oropeza competed professionally as a boxer where he competed as a cruiserweight and was undefeated in 2 fights.
+Oropeza recently returned to the ring (June 14,2025) in a sanctioned exhibition bout to become the XRumble United States Champion.